selwynpolit/d9book/book/dtt.md

 In my setup the `phpunit.xml` file which I have in the root of my project (i.e. ~/Sites/tea/phpunit.xml)

 Note specifically the line below which specifies the DTT_BASE_URL.
-Since this file was setup for the  `~/Sites/tea`` directory previously, the value was \"http://tea.ddev.site\".
+Since this file was set up for the  `~/Sites/tea`` directory previously, the value was \"http://tea.ddev.site\".
 So the corrected value should be:

 ```xml